Bayside Shopping Centre: Growth

-Planned expansions
+Upcoming and ongoing expansions

-Another upgrade starting in 2023 removed the third-level food court and replaced much of the space with a planned Hub Australia's 'Hub Local' suites which are new, contemporary office suites located directly above the retail precinct.
-To accommodate such, the triple floor Myer store was closed down and replaced with a Revo Fitness on level 2, a UNIQLO store on level 1 and a division of its ground floor floor-area, leading to the establishment of TK Maxx, Rebel Sport and Foot Locker stores.
+Another upgrade starting in 2023 removed the third-level food court and replaced much of the space with planned office suites, intended to be delivered alongside the company Hub Australia.
+These were new, modern, contemporary office suites located directly above the retail precinct.
+To accommodate such, the triple floor Myer store was closed down and replaced with a Revo Fitness and BounceINC on level 2, a UNIQLO store on level 1 and a division of its ground floor floor-area, leading to the establishment of TK Maxx, Rebel Sport and Foot Locker stores.
+The addition of Revo Fitness and BounceINC on Level 2 is due to the office spaces only being added where the former food court was, opposite Revo.
 The relocation of the TK Maxx and Rebel Sport stores also free up space for a new 8-storey office tower directly next to the centre that is yet to be constructed due to the lack of available tenants.

 Tenants

 Bayside Shopping Centre has 88,843m² of floor space, comprising 241 stores over three levels serviced by 3,452 car spaces.
 The major retailers, which are located at either end of the centre, include Target, Kmart, Woolworths, Coles, Aldi and Hoyts cinema.
-The 'mini' major tenants also include UNIQLO, JB Hi-Fi, Strike Bowling Bar, TK Maxx, Rebel Sport, Chemist Warehouse, JD Sports, and more.
+The 'mini' major tenants also include UNIQLO, JB Hi-Fi, Strike Bowling Bar, TK Maxx, Rebel Sport, Chemist Warehouse, JD Sports, Foot Locker, Adidas, Revo Fitness, BOUNCEinc and more.
 Former tenants include Myer, Rivers, Lincraft, Best & Less and Toys R Us.